cournape/Bento/doc/source/faq.rst

 =======================

 We believe that most efforts in distutils2 are peripherical to the core issues as described above, and won't improve the situation for the scipy community.
+There are also irreconciliable differences on some key points.
+In particular, we think the following features are essential:

+    - specified and versioned metadata formats, instead of implementation specific data
+    - enforced policies (version, required metadata, etc...)
+    - separate index of packages (so that you don't need to download a lot of software to know the dependencies of a package)
+    - easy mirroring (ideally file based)
+    - simple implementations

-We will implement the distutils-related PEP pushed by the distutils2 team on a case per case basis.
+However, we will implement the distutils-related PEP pushed by the distutils2 team on a case per case basis.

+Moreoever, as bento is designed from the ground up to be split into mostly independent parts, it is possible to reuse its code in other projects.
+No effort will be made to tie some features to bento to force people to use bento.
+If bento ends up being an experiment into useful new APIs integrated into distutils2, this would be considered as a success.

 What are the goals of bento ?
 =============================